 The inputs for astroBayes consists of measurements of an cyclostratigraphic record (data) (e.g., δ18O, XRF scans, core resistivity, etc.), and a set of radioisotopic dates (dates) that share a common stratigraphic scale.
 Developing an age-depth model from these records requires 1) a likelihood function that reflects the probability of both data types, 2) a common set of model parameters to be estimated, and 3) in the case of continuous age-depth modeling, a model that reflects the best approximation of sediment accumulation.
 We focus on estimating the probability of sedimentation rate as the basis for the astroBayes age-depth model.
 Since sedimentation rate is expressed as depth-per-time (e.g., m/Ma, cm/ky) it directly links stratigraphic position to relative age to create floating age models, and when combined with radioisotopic dates, generates models anchored in numerical time.

 Existing Bayesian age-depth modeling approaches approximate sedimentation as a relatively large number of piecewise linear segments.
 Sedimentation rate can vary substantially between segments, leading to the “sausage-shaped” uncertainty envelopes that characterize these models (Trachsel and Telford, 2017; De Vleeschouwer and Parnell, 2014; Parnell et al., 2011).
 However, this model of sedimentation is not ideal for the construction of astrochronologies, as fluctuations in sedimentation rate be constrained by preserved astronomical frequencies as spatial stretching or compression of the preserved rhythm.
-We adopt a sedimentation model with a small number (< 10) of layers of consistent sedimentation rate, following a common astrochrologic approach of minimizing fine-scale fluctuations in sedimentation rate (Muller and MacDonald, 2002; Malinverno et al., 2010).
+We adopt a sedimentation model with a small number (< 10) of layers of consistent sedimentation rate, following a common astrochronologic approach of minimizing fine-scale fluctuations in sedimentation rate (Muller and MacDonald, 2002; Malinverno et al., 2010).
 However, the general approach can be adapted to include any number of layers.

 Malinverno et al. (2010) presented a simple sedimentation model appropriate for astronomical tuning of sedimentary records and we use their framework as the starting basis for the joint inversion.
 The sedimentation model consists of two sets of parameters.
 The first is a vector of sedimentation rates (r), and stratigraphic boundary positions (z) that define regions (“layers”) of constant sedimentation (Figure 1A).
 For example, the model shown in Figure 1A has 11 parameters, five sedimentation rates (r1 – ri) and six layer boundaries (z1 – zi).
 This model formulation allows step changes in sedimentation rate at layer boundaries (z) but otherwise holds sedimentation rate (r) constant within each layer.